Inklingo

 sirviente

-Use 'sirviente' to describe a person or group that is in a subordinate or service role, often in a social or political context.
+Use 'sirviente' only to describe a person or group in a position of service, often in a historical or sociological context.

 A person in a white apron leaning forward to hand a plate of food to someone.